csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/README.md

         - As such, these two pages are still incomplete at the moment.
     - Note that at the moment, only information entered into **text form inputs** and **radio button inputs** is saved in our database and accessible at later times.
         - Currently, canvas form inputs cannot be saved or accessed from our database.
+    - The views of the 8 standard pages of the patient profile are also presentable on a tablet devices, but functionality on tablet devices has not been extensively tested yet.

 * **Functional canvas input fields on the client-side**
     - Canvas input fields allow for users to handwrite their notes directly in our application.